marioperezmon/Pygame-Arcade/Resources/README.md

-# Paquete Resources
+# Resources package

-Contiene elementos comunes usados por todos los juegos:
+> It contains common elements to all games

-* Botones
+* Botons
-* Colores
+* Colours